mdn/content/files/en-us/web/http/headers/access-control-expose-headers/index.md

 {{HTTPSidebar}}

-The HTTP **`Access-Control-Expose-Headers`** response header allows a server to indicate which response headers should be made available to scripts running in the browser in response to a cross-origin request.
+The HTTP **`Access-Control-Expose-Headers`** {{Glossary("response header")}} allows a server to indicate which response headers should be made available to scripts running in the browser in response to a cross-origin request.

 Only the {{Glossary("CORS-safelisted response header", "CORS-safelisted response headers")}} are exposed by default.
 For clients to be able to access other headers, the server must list them using the `Access-Control-Expose-Headers` header.